hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 If a .pyc file exists, it gets loaded instead of the .py file, but this process is transparent to the user.

-## Importing module objects to the current namespace
+## Importing Module Objects To The Current Namespace

 We may also import the function draw_game directly into the main script's namespace, by using the from command.